How to Install MariaDB on Fedora 44

-Both packages pull in the matching client and the mysql-selinux policy automatically.
-From there you enable mariadb.service, create a dedicated application account, keep the server local-only when you can, and remove the packages cleanly if the host changes roles.
+Both server packages install a matching client and Fedora’s mysql-selinux policy package.
+After installation, enable mariadb.service, verify the socket and listener, create a dedicated application login, keep the database bound to localhost unless remote clients truly need it, and remove the package set cleanly if the host changes roles.

 Install MariaDB on Fedora

-Fedora 43 keeps two MariaDB server branches in its standard DNF repositories.
-Both are mutually exclusive; DNF will not let both coexist because they share the same data directory, service unit, and port.
+Fedora 44 keeps MariaDB 11.8 and 10.11 in the standard DNF repositories.
+They are mutually exclusive because both provide mariadb-server-any and use the same data directory, service unit, and TCP port.

 Update Fedora before installing MariaDB